 Modification Date: May 20, 2019

-Hey, it’s Louise and Jeremy.
-We’re the co-founders of Nourishing Brands LLC (the “Company”), which owns and operates healingautoimmune.com (the “Website”).
+Hey, we’re the co-founders of Nourishing Brands LLC (the “Company”), which owns and operates healingautoimmune.com (the “Website”).

 Just like you, we care about how our personal information is collected and used online.
 That’s why we want to explain to you the privacy practices we use on the Website and in the Company.
 Please make sure you read this entire policy to ensure you fully understand our practices.